 Register an Oracle Database on a Compute Instance

-• Oracle Database on a compute instance in Oracle Cloud Infrastructure
+• Oracle database on a compute instance in Oracle Cloud Infrastructure

-• Oracle Database on a compute instance in a non-Oracle cloud environment
+• Oracle database on a compute instance in a non-Oracle cloud environment (for example, Amazon Web Services)

 Note:

-The following table lists the preregistration tasks.
+The following table lists the preregistration tasks before you run the Oracle databases on compute registration wizard.

 Task Number Task Link to Instructions